What You Need to Know About Wisconsin's New 4th OWI Law

 - You will not be entitled to an occupational license for the first 45 days of your revocation

-Additionally, a felony 4th offense OWI carries a mandatory minimum jail sentence of 60 days, up to 6 years of imprisonment.
+Additionally, a felony 4th offense OWI carries a mandatory minimum jail sentence of 60 days and up to 6 years of imprisonment.
 This is the biggest and most significant change in the OWI 4th offense law.

 Learn More About Wisconsin Drunk Driving Charges: